 We Understand The Importance Of Family

-Kurzban Kurzban Tetzeli and Pratt P.A. is one of the preeminent immigration law firms in the world.
+Kurzban Kurzban Tetzeli & Pratt, P.A. is one of the preeminent immigration law firms in the world.
 With offices in Miami, Florida, the firm represents clients in a wide range of family immigration matters.
-They are uniquely qualified to undertake this work because one of the partners, Ira J. Kurzban, Esq., has litigated more than 50 reported immigration cases and is regarded as a skilled practitioner who has revolutionized immigration law.
+They are uniquely qualified to undertake this work because founding partner, Ira J. Kurzban, Esq., has litigated more than 50 reported immigration cases and is regarded as a skilled practitioner who has revolutionized immigration law.

 In addition, Attorney Kurzban is the author of the widely cited “Kurzban’s Immigration Law Sourcebook,” now in its 16th Edition.
 His work and the work of all the attorneys in our immigration section make it possible for our firm to provide experienced and knowledgeable representation to immigrants from around the world who seek to be reunited with their families.

 Options For Immigrants Related To U.S. Citizens

 U.S. citizens are able to petition for family members, including spouses, parents, children and siblings, to become permanent residents and start on the path to citizenship.
 There are numerous visa types for family members of U.S. citizens; our firm advises clients about the category that fits their circumstances: